TimLiu2008/PartnerDatabase/README.md

 ### Installation

-1. Download the FBLA folder
+1. Download and extract the FBLA folder
 2. Go to dist folder
 3. Execute FBLA.jar!